Tim Collins (British Army officer): Politics

-Collins has been approached by both the Conservative Party and the Ulster Unionist Party to run for Parliament, though has not made any commitment to either party.
+Collins has been approached by both the Conservative Party and the Ulster Unionist Party to run for Parliament, and confirmed in January 2024 that he would run for the Ulster Unionist Party in the 2024 United Kingdom general election.
 During the 2005 Ulster Unionist leadership election he was cited by a number of prominent Ulster Unionists as an outside figure who would make a good leader, but Collins declined as he felt he had "no experience of politics."
 Collins is a signatory of the founding statement of principles of the Henry Jackson Society, which advocates a pro-active approach to the spread of liberal democracy through the world.
 He has recently been critical of the Iraq war: "the UK and US pour blood and treasure into overseas campaigns which seem to have no ending and no goal ...
 Clearly I was naive".

-In December 2011, it was revealed that Collins was approached to stand as an elected police commissioner for the Conservatives in Kent and originally was standing, however he later dropped out of the race.
+In December 2011, it was revealed that Collins was approached to stand as an elected police and crime commissioner for the Conservative Party in Kent and originally was standing, however he later dropped out of the race.
 In August 2014, Collins was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

+In January 2024, Collins confirmed that he will run for the Ulster Unionist Party (UUP) in the 2024 United Kingdom general election.
+He said that it was the right time to for a new career path, and he chose to run for the UUP because their views and values are compatible with his own.
+The Democratic Unionist Party previously asked Collins to run for them but he turned down the offer.
+He contested the North Down constituency and made controversial statements regarding the cost of insuring his Rolls-Royce.

+He finished third with 15.6% of the vote, and attributed his loss to voters being more interested in "potholes and hedges" than international affairs.

 Business career

-Collins is the Chairman of specialist security company, Horus Global.
+Collins is chairman of specialist security company, Horus Global.